 C: Next, let’s consider the second purpose.
 For a certain group of women, sprinkling their faces with golden glitter and applying shocking pink lipstick is “real.”
 However, for those of us outside that group, we cannot help regarding such a flamboyant face as “fake” because it is far from their original one and is inappropriate for many social situations.
 In our opinion, a woman wears makeup to be accepted by and to show respect for other people.
 As well as an emotionally “real” face, it is important to put on makeup to make a socially “real” face.

 A: Now, let’s take a look at the third purpose.
 A lot of older women wear makeup to prevent or hide wrinkles and spots, and even young women use makeup in order to stay looking young.
 However old we are, it is very important to keep our skin smooth and moisturized.
-Still, even though some makeups use ingredients which may be harmful, the makers do not warn us about their side-effects.
-As most women continue to wear makeup for many years, long-term chemically “real” cosmetics, that is, cosmetics which only use safe materials, need to be developed.
+Still, even though some makeup uses ingredients which may be harmful, the makers do not warn us about their side-effects.
+As most women continue to wear makeup for many years, long-term chemically “real” makeup, that is, makeup which only uses safe materials, need to be developed.

 B: Well, referring to “real” and “fake,” we have just shown the three main purposes of wearing makeup from the emotional, social, and chemical viewpoints.
 Then, how can we fulfill these three elements in designing a new kind of makeup?
 What makeup should we pursue?
 Today, we will suggest two kinds of products.
 One is a product which reacts to the wearer’s body, and the other one is generated from a substance which naturally occurs in a woman’s body.